smart-edge-open/specs/doc/architecture.md

 Edge Compute EPA- feature for On-Premises edge
 - Support for allocation of Intel® Movidius™ VPUs to the OnPrem applications running in Docker containers.
 - Support for dedicated core allocation to application running as VMs or Containers
-- Support for dedicated SRIOV VF allocation to application running in VM or containers
+- Support for dedicated SR-IOV VF allocation to application running in VM or containers
-> Note: when using SRIOV VFs in containers the VF is bound to the kernel driver.
+> Note: when using SR-IOV VFs in containers the VF is bound to the kernel driver.
 - Support for system resource allocation into the application running as container
   - Mount point for shared storage
   - Pass environment variables